 Test your first Arduino program on your ESP8266

-If you discover the ESP8266, you must first install the library to program the esp8266 cards to your Arduino IDE.
+If you discover the ESP8266, you must first install the library to program the esp8266 boards to your Arduino IDE.
 To do this, open the preferences and add to the list of packages.

-Go to the map manager and look for esp8266, then click install.
+Go to the board manager and look for esp8266, then click install.

 When the installation is complete, select “Generic ESP8266 Module“.
 The configuration for an ESP-01 is as follows:

 In the list of examples ESP8266Wifi, choose WifiScan.
 Put your ESP in Flashing Mode and then upload the program.
 If your connection is correct, points indicating the download progress will appear.

 Open the Serial Monitor (at 115200 baud).
 Your ESP-01 now scans your Wifi network and returns the found networks.

 I have listed some error messages that you may encounter as well as a few tracks to resolve them.
 If you have other solutions, do not hesitate to share them in the comments so that I can add them.

 error: espcomm_open failed

 |ESP is not in Flashing Mode||Choose ArduinoISP as a programmerCheck the connection of the serial link (reverse TX / RX)|